ilario/RNT_data_extraction/README.md

 * tabula-py
 * openpyxl

-From Anaconda you can do that in a graphical way.
+From Anaconda you can do that in a graphical way:

+* open Anaconda Navigator
+* go to the Environments tab
+* click the Update Index... button
+* select "All" instead of "Installed" in the menu
+* search for the aforementioned packages and select them for the installation
+* click on Apply for installing them

 If you are not using Anaconda, you can install them with: